Frequently Asked Questions

 What is Personal Accident (Sports Injury) insurance?

-Personal Accident insurance is a policy that covers you in the event that you are injured whilst participating or travelling to or from training or events that are sanctioned by Kiteboarding Australia or whilst kiteboarding recreationally as an individual.
+Personal Accident insurance is a policy that covers you in the event that you are injured whilst participating or travelling to or from training or events that are sanctioned by Kiteboarding Australia including social functions, committee meetings and fundraising activities.
+Individuals (KA members) who participate in recreational kiteboarding, kite skiing, unpowered hydro foils and snow kiting are all included and covered on a 24/7 basis.
 The policy will pay out an income or a lump sum in the event of disability, paraplegia, quadriplegia or death, caused by an accident.

 What does the Personal Accident (Sports Injury) insurance cover?